How to Import a CSV File into R (example included)

 C:\\Users\\Ron\\Desktop\\Test\\Products.csv

-Here is the full code to import the CSV file into R (you’ll need to modify the path name to reflect the location where the CSV file is stored on your computer):
+Here is the full code to import the CSV file into R (you’ll need to modify the path to reflect the location where the CSV file is stored on your computer):

-read.csv("C:\\Users\\Ron\\Desktop\\Test\\Products.csv")
+df = read.csv("C:\\Users\\Ron\\Desktop\\Test\\Products.csv")

-Finally, run the code in R (adjusted to your path), and you’ll get the same values as in the CSV file:
+Run the code in R (adjusted to your path), and you’ll get the same values as in the CSV file:

 item_name price